sthormio/progression-framework/frameworks/engineering/engineering.md

         criteria:
           - "Writes well tested code and documentation in-line with our engineering principles"
           - "Demonstrates understanding of common Software Engineering concepts"
-          - "Works to develop their usage of tooling and systems, including their development environment, source control, and internal Monzo tooling"
+          - "Works to develop their usage of tooling and systems, including their development environment, source control, and internal Sthorm tooling"
       - level: 2
         criteria:
           - "Delivers tasks and designs effective solutions to product features or small scope engineering challenges in their area of the business"